phpfeniks/docs/privacy-policy.md

 ## Stored data

 The following information is stored by Feniks.
+Only

 ### Guild information
-Discord ID, Guild name, avatar and active users (users that sends a message), role names and channel names
+Discord ID, Guild name, avatar and active users (users that sends a message), role names and channel names.
+We use this data to make the administrator dashboard work.

 ### User information
-Discord ID, Username and discriminator, nick names and avatar, number of points awarded
+Discord ID, Username and discriminator, nick names and avatar, number of points awarded.
+We use this information to keep track of the scores for different users on differnet servers.

 ### Messages
-Discord ID, length, channel it was sent in,  and points awarded
+Discord ID, length, channel it was sent in, and points awarded.
+We use this data to prevent spam and cheating.
+This information is kept for three days.

 ## Access to Data